Aztekium hintonii

-Aztekium hintonii is endemic to the north of the Sierra Madre Oriental, in the municipality of Galeana, Nuevo León.
-It lives from 1100 to 1200 m above sea level, on gypsum cliffs with xeric scrub, associated with other cacti (Mammillaria candida, Mammillaria pilispina, Mammillaria winterae, Thelocactus matudae, Neolloydia conoidea) and other plants such as Selaginella gypsophyla and Selaginella lepidophylla.

-Minimum average temperature 10 °C in full sun, little water, porous substrate with a high percentage of gypsum (calcium sulfate).
-They reproduce through seeds, they are grafted to accelerate their slow growth.

 Description

 The specimens are small solitary plants with green to greyish-green, spherical to short columnar stem, up to 10 cm in diameter and 6-10 cm high.
 The 10 to 15 very sharp-edged and clearly pronounced ribs have numerous very fine, transverse wrinkles on their flanks.
 The ribs are 6 to 12 millimeters high and 3 to 4 millimeters wide.
 They become even wider with age.
 The 2-3 spines are strongly curved and are up to 13 millimeters long.
 The magenta-colored flowers reach a diameter of 1 to 3 centimeters.

 Red flowers 1-3 cm in diameter.
 Fruits elongated at the central apex.